-Types of property in Cayman Islands
+Types of accommodation in Cayman Islands

-Finding property in Cayman Islands
+Finding accommodation in Cayman Islands

-Renting property in Cayman Islands
+Renting accommodation in Cayman Islands

 Buying property in Cayman Islands

-The transfer of property in Cayman Islands is an incredibly efficient real estate process.
+The transfer of property in Cayman Islands is an incredibly efficient real-estate process.
 The process requires a single land transfer document signed by both the vendor and purchaser to legally transfer the title.
-That said, it is recommended that expats seek local legal and real estate advice before purchasing property.
+That said, it is recommended that expats seek local legal and real-estate advice before purchasing property.